Dig This...

 A band is a team.
 And having played with excellent bands for a long time, I can tell you this - a band can get on stage and all the members can be oozing with motivation, dripping with trust, and full of buy-in.
 But if we don’t have or agree on

-what do you think will happen to motivation and trust?
+a shared understanding of the tempo, what do you think will happen to motivation and trust?

 With a live band, we can show